CrisGos/Quebec_Frontend_Project/README.md

     Employers and companies don't have any idea of the musician they are hiring when may be better options that fit better your event
   </li>
 </ul>
+<p> In <bold>Music Market</bold>, Our objective is to be the connection between musicians and new opportunities to play their music and make themselves known.<br>
+the MUSIC MARKET platform is an opportunity to sell musical services on a small and large scale, where potential contractors can have a reference that will encourage them to hire the services of these musicians who will have their profile on our platform.p>

 </div>